SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

 SyncPartnerCatalogs: Downloading partner catalogs list from 'https://go.microsoft.com/fwlink/?linkid=874591'…

 In the WSYNCMGR.LOG, you can see the third-party signing certificate validation process.
-I have not enabled Update Classification called “Security Updates &Upgrades.”
+I have not enabled the Update Classification called “Security Updates &Upgrades.”
 SCCM third-party software updates troubleshooting process starts from here.

 Requested categories: UpdateClassification=Security Updates, UpdateClassification=Upgrades